aramis-lab/clinica/docs/Converters/ADNI2BIDS.md

     - Then we apply the function `get_images_pet` in `adni_utils.py`:
         - Functioning is the same as described above for FDG PET but we look for a different sequence ("AV1451 Co-registered, Averaged").
     - The list of images for each subject is added to the list of images to convert.

+??? abstract "Field Mapping (FMAP)""
+    The quality selection process for fMRI data described above is also used there :
+    - QC files are filtered to keep only entries corresponding to fMRI scans.
+We keep:
+        - `MAYOADIRL_MRI_IMAGEQC_12_08_15` rows containing `fMRI` as `series_type`,
+        - `MAYOADIRL_MRI_QUALITY_ADNI3` rows containing `EPB` as `SERIES_TYPE`.
+        - Resulting entries from both QC files are concatenated in one dataframe.
+    - The image sequence names in the `MRILIST.csv` file are filtered to keep only Field Mapping sequences.
+    - For each subject, since the `ADNIMERGE` and `MRILIST` files have different notations for the visits, a correspondence must be established.
+    For each subject, we pair the closest dates from the two files as the same visit (`visits_to_timepoints`).
+    - For each visit, the images are filtered to keep only images for the current visit.
+    - Since Field Mapping produces several images, all of them are considered and renamed according to BIDS specifications.

 ### Step 2: Path extraction